rsx97/Hate-Speech-Detection-Using-Deep-Leearning/README.md

 # Hate-Speech-Detection-Using-Deep-Leearning
-The main objective of this study was to develop a language independent detection method to detect hate speech on social networks using LSTM long term memory networks, then at the end make an implementation with flask .
+The main objective of this study was to develop a language independent detection method to detect hate speech on social networks using LSTM , then at the end make an implementation with flask .

 # Overview: